semgrep/ocaml-tree-sitter-core/doc/adding-a-language.md

 Be thankful for the authors of the original code, keep clearly visible license notices, and make it easy to get back to the original projects:

-* Group imported files by origin, preferably in the same folder with a `LICENSE` file.
-Typically, code generated from third-party tree-sitter grammars must be distributed with a copy of the license (read the licencing terms).
+* Make sure to preserve the `LICENSE` files.
+This should be listed in the `fyi.list` file.
 * For sample input in `examples/`, consider Public Domain ("The Unlicense") files or write your own, for simplicity.
   [GitHub Search](https://github.com/search/advanced)